pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Run SSIS packages in the Cloud.
   - Piplelines (locical group of activities), activity (processing step), dataset (source of the data), linked services (input and output services).
   - Azure Data Factory v2 is in preview.
+- Azure Data Lake Analytics:
+  - Azure Data Lake Analytics is an on-demand analytics job service that simplifies big data.
+  - Instead of deploying, configuring, and tuning hardware, you write queries to transform your data and extract valuable insights.
+  - Data Lake Analytics includes U-SQL, a query language that extends the familiar, simple, declarative nature of SQL with the expressive power of C#.
+  - Data Lake Analytics deep integrates with Visual Studio.
+- Azure Analysis Services:
+  - Azure Analysis Services provides enterprise-grade data modeling in the cloud.
+  - It is a fully managed platform as a service (PaaS), integrated with Azure data platform services.
+  - With Analysis Services, you can mashup and combine data from multiple data sources, define metrics, and secure your data in a single, trusted semantic data model.